ipenas-cl/Tempo-Lang/docs/language/course/modulo1/leccion9-self-hosting.md

 if diff stage2_compiler_self1 stage2_compiler_self2 > /dev/null; then
     echo "SUCCESS: Fixed point reached!
 The compiler is self-hosting." cp stage2_compiler_self2 tempo
-    echo "The Tempo compiler is now available as './tempo'" else
+    echo "The Chronos compiler is now available as './tempo'" else
     echo "ERROR: Fixed point not reached.
 The compiler is not stable." exit 1